 Einride Saga is the brain behind it all, the intelligent software that coordinates, optimizes, and digitizes your shipping network and makes it actionable on your phone.
 Book deliveries, explore data, orchestrate shipments, and evolve to a cleaner and smarter way of transport execution.

-Oversee and operate Pods from anywhere in the world with the Remote Driving Station, creating a new type of job to help offset labor shortages in the trucking industry.
+Oversee and operate pods from anywhere in the world with the Remote Operator Station, creating a new type of job to help offset labor shortages in the trucking industry.
 “When other players are saying ‘we don’t need a driver,’ we’re saying we do need a driver, but they’re going to have a new type of job,” said Robert Falck.

 Creating 2,000 new jobs

-Within a 5 year period, Einride will also create 2,000 jobs in the U.S. across the supply chain of electric and autonomous transport, from infrastructure installation and maintenance to the widespread construction of 5G networks and remote Pod operators.
-The world’s first remote driver has already been hired, and will be further introduced in the coming months.
+Within a 5 year period, Einride will also create 2,000 jobs in the U.S. across the supply chain of electric and autonomous transport, from infrastructure installation and maintenance to the widespread construction of 5G networks and Remote Pod Operators.
+The world’s first remote operator has already been hired and will be further introduced in the coming months.

 Mission: electrify America